Crispy Vietnamese Egg Rolls (Chả Giò)

 Instructions

-• Prep the ingredients.
-Use a box grater or knife to julienne the carrots and taro.
+• Prep the Ingredients: Julienne the carrots and taro using a box grater or knife.
 Dice the shallots.
-Soak bean thread noodles and wood ear mushrooms according to the package.
-Drain and chop them into tiny pieces.
+Soak the bean thread noodles and wood ear mushrooms according to package directions, then drain and finely chop.

-• Prepare the filling.
-In a large mixing bowl, add pork, shrimp, carrots, taro, bean thread noodles, wood ear mushrooms, fish sauce, salt, sugar, chicken bouillon powder, garlic powder, and egg yolks.
-Mix until well combined.
-Then, gently fold in the crab meat.
-Do not overmix the crab meat.
+• Make the Filling: In a large mixing bowl, combine ground pork, shrimp, carrots, taro, noodles, mushrooms, fish sauce, salt, sugar, bouillon powder, garlic powder, and egg yolks.
+Mix well, then gently fold in the crab meat without overmixing.

 Nutrition